 Today Christian is the sole owner and as well as running Dominus he is also general manager for the famed Chateau Petrus in France’s well-known Pomerol (Merlot) region.
 He built a home surrounded by vineyards just west of the actual winery.
 Dominus Estate is an intriguing piece of property both for the quality of terroir, the historical aspects and the very unique winery architecture.
 Historical records show that George Yount (for whom Yountville takes its name) planted the first grape vines in the Napa Valley in 1836 on what is now the Dominus Napanook Vineyard.

 The building is stunning yet at the same time a humble testament to Christian’s desire to build a winery that that does not destroy the natural beauty of the land.
 The exterior walls are called Gabions which are essentially galvanized steel cages containing natural rock.
 This basalt rock was mined from nearby American Canyon and sits loosely in the cages providing protection from the heat of the summer as well as allowing natural light to shine through during the day.
+The smaller stones re located on the lower reaches of the walls (as the lower interior space requires more insulation).
 Both barrel rooms, main tank facility and offices are contained within this one building.

 This was the first winery design as well as project within the United States for the Swiss architectural firm of Jacques Herzog and Pierre de Meuron.
 Not a bad way to get noticed at all.
 This firm has since designed the M.H. de Young Museum in San Francisco, the Tate Gallery in London, as well as the Beijing Summer Olympics stadium in China.
 Pretty heady stuff for a firm that wasn’t even on the International radar 10 years ago!